cslarsen/gameboy/PROGRESS.md

 Got the first loop in the bood ROM to run.
 It tries to write into read-only memory at the end, though, so I have to go back and check the memory mapping again.

+Measured that the RAM-cleaning code runs in real-time with a clock-speed of 0.6-0.7 MHz.
+That means I have to make the final code almost ten times faster!
+But before I make it faster, I have to make it correct.